 No-logs policy and headquarters

-Unfortunately, we were unable to locate Avira's no-logs policy on its website or on the VPN app.
-It was also difficult to find its privacy policy, which did not specify details about its no-logs policy.
+Unfortunately, we couldn't locate Avira's no-logs policy on its website or on the VPN app.
+It was also difficult to find its privacy policy, which didn't specify details about its no-logs policy.
 This is ironic considering how Avira’s privacy policy states it’s committed to providing you with transparency.
-However, when you install its products such as Phantom VPN, it can collect your personal data such as your usage data, browser activity, device data, location, websites or URLs visited, etc. This means Avira’s no-logs policy claims are not legit.

 Kill switch

-In the Pro version of Avira Phantom, there is a "kill switch" that can be enabled to make sure your online traffic stops and remains encrypted if your VPN connection drops for any reason or length of time.
+With the Pro version of Avira Phantom, you can use the kill switch.
+It can be enabled to make sure your online traffic stops and remains encrypted if your VPN connection drops for any reason or length of time.
 This helps ensure no data is leaked and that your IP address remains hidden.
-However, Avira’s kill switch only works on Windows, so we were not able to test this feature.

 A kill switch is important for protecting your privacy from cybercriminals who may try to sniff and intercept your data, such as passwords or banking information for nefarious purposes.
 They can violate your privacy by using this information to access your accounts and pay for things online without your permission.